obsidian-toaster/platform/README.md

 ## Generate the archetypes

-Run this command within the project `archetype-builder` and the archetypes from the quickstarts will be generated udner the archetypes folder
+Run this command within the project `archetype-builder` and the Apache Maven archetypes projects will be generated under the `archetypes` folder

 ```
 mvn exec:java